dockstore/dockstore/_docs/publishing-zips.md

 The ZIP file should contain:

-* The workflow's source files all of the workflow's files -- the actual source files such .wdl and .cwl.
+* The workflow's source files -- the actual source files such .wdl and .cwl.
 At least one file is required.
 * Other file types used by the workflows, e.g., CWL can include JavaScript, Python, etc. files.
 This is optional.
 * Test parameter files.
 Optional JSON test parameter files.